 You are free to take your side on this debate.
 As a non-scientist who does not understand the subtleties of elasticity of substances (and other related mumbo-jumbo), I take the conservative view.
-I would not stretch my string based on what I’m hearing.
+I would not stretch my string based on the horror stories I’m hearing from advanced players.

 Douglas Niedt, who is also my guitar tutor, talks straight and calls a spade by name and he has over 50 years of playing experience in concerts and teaching.
 But then, that’s me.

 Tuning up by a semi-tone: This is a useful trick while fixing a new set of strings.
 If you tune them up for the first time and only tune them to the “correct” pitch they’ve still got a lot of stretch left, so the string immediately starts stretching (getting longer) and the pitch gets steadily lower.
 The best thing is to tune them up an additional half-step and over the next day or two, just tune up that extra half step each time after you’ve finished playing.
 They’ll settle in fairly quickly that way.